mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 * Focus on the writing rather than the person
 * Avoid injecting insults or negative personal feelings about their work

+If you're on a platform like Upwork, you especially want to avoid acrimonious terminations because then the client will write you a review that says you're an unreasonable client and you'll make it harder on yourself to hire freelancers in the future.

 # Meet regularly in person or on video chat

 Morgan has a blind spot for passive voice and I have a high sensitivity for it.
 She would often submit work using the passive voice and it would frustrate me to no end.
 "Why doesn't she care enough to observe this rule?"
 But when we met over video chat, it was immediately obvious that she cared deeply about the quality of the work, and the passive voice was just her blind spot.
 And we all have blind spots for errors in our writing.
 My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.

 Be open.
 Ask if there's anything about the workflow that makes it harder for them to do their best work.
 Is there anything you can do.
-The worst thing is for
+The worst thing is for your freelancer doing unnecessary work because they mistakenly thought you wanted it that way.

 # Invest in good writers